 Treatment for women vs. men

 Research has revealed that women receive poorer emergency treatment compared to men.
-Researchers in a 2010 study found that women typically wait longer to be seen after arriving at the ER.
+Researchers in a 2010 found that women typically wait longer to be seen after arriving at the ER.

 Once admitted, women may receive less intensive care and therapeutic workups.
 It’s theorized that this could be because of the nontraditional symptoms some women experience, which can delay a stroke diagnosis.